-At the middle school level, enrollment projections indicate that, due to decreased enrollment, the current deficit of 39 unhoused students will become a surplus of 106 by the 2025-26 school year.
-There are currently no enrollment driven capital facilities projects in the planning stages for middle schools.
+At the middle school level, enrollment projections indicate that, due to decreased enrollment, the current deficit of 77 unhoused students will become a surplus of 106 by the 2023-24 school year.
+There are currently no enrollment or growth driven capital facilities projects in the planning stages for middle schools.

-At the high school level, the District continues showing a decreasing surplus capacity until 2023, when enrollment overtakes capacity, resulting in a deficit of 84.
-The deficit returns to a slight surplus by 2026.
-Although the need for additional facilities based on enrollment growth is not a priority at this time, recent changes in graduation requirements have created the need for additional science classrooms and laboratories.
+At the high school level, the district continues showing a decreasing surplus capacity until the 2022/2023 school year, when enrollment is projected to overtake capacity, resulting in a deficit of 65.
+The capacity deficit continues through the 2027/2028 school year.
+Although the need for additional facilities based on enrollment growth has not been a recent priority, changes in graduation requirements have created the need for additional science classrooms and laboratories.
 Changed requirements include an increase from 21 to 24 credits, and one addition credit of Science.
 As part of the recently passed 2019 Bond Measure, the District will be constructing additional science classrooms at Lindbergh High School and renovating/upgrading existing science classrooms at all three comprehensive high schools.
+The district anticipates some added capacity from this effort.
+Additionally, the district may be considering future bond efforts to upgrade or replace Renton High School.
+This will be both an opportunity to add needed capacity to address anticipated and projected growth as well as provide educational space more comparable to what is offered at both Hazen and Lindberg High Schools.